wmohamed24/UKBB_Analyzer/README.md

   - These are the functions doing the feature selection or helper functions for them
   - There should be no need to modify any of these functions, but they include detailed description of what they are doing and the parameters needed in the python code

+### RunClassifiers.py
+  - the file running each of the specified classifiers with each of the feature selection methods to produce a heatmap
+  - the resutls, which include the confusion matrices, of these runs are saved in xxxxx
+  - Note: this file doesn't produce the heatmaps -- this happens in ClassFeatureStats.py

+#### Function: classify()
+  - The main function of the file -- gets called to run the classification'
+  - The function recieves a combination of classification and feature selection method as well as the data.
+  - The function breaks down the data into train and testing, and then KFolds cross validation is being conducted on the train data, breaking it to train and validation sets. on each of the KFold runs, Baysian search is used for hyperparameter optimization
+  - After finding the best parameters (depending on optimizing F1 or Accuracy which can be changed), the classifier is being run on the test data that was split before running KFold cross validation.
+  - This whole processing of train/validation/test split is being repeated n_seed times (n_seed gets passed in UKBB_Analyzer)
+  - attributes are broken down in the function header

+#### Function: getParameters()
+  - A helper function for classify() that return a dictionary with hyperparameters and the values that Baysian search should look through for the optimization

+#### Sub-Class: MyClassifier()
+  - A sub class that will be used to run the classification runs that gets called from the Baysian search function
+  - The parameter includes an estimator, based on which an instance of the appropratie classifier will be created, and a method, based on which a subset of features chosed by that method (fselect method) will be used.
+  - The class has default values for all the hyperparameters used by all the classifiers, of which the appropraite ones are used to create instance of a new classifier.
+  - After that, set_params() function is used to update these parameters during each run of the Baysian search
+  - Note: what is being optimized in these runs is what's being returned by the score() function, and if a differnt scoring metric is desired, it should be calculated using standrded python libraries and returned (almost every scoring metric can be calculated by only using y and yp -- which are the predicted values for y)
+  - All the functions in the class are either writing already exisiting functions of the classifiers to do the same job but with some modification to fit the code -- detailed description of each of the functions is included in the code

 ## Association Rule Learning: (done)
   - Input must be only one hot encoded and outcome variables has to be categorized